libp2p/js-libp2p/README.md

 ### Private key storage

 A private key is stored as an encrypted PKCS 8 structure in the PEM format.
 It is protected by a key generated from the key chain's *passPhrase* using **PBKDF2**.
-Its file extension is `.p8`.

 The default options for generating the derived encryption key are in the `dek` object
 ```js